PolaricServer/webapp2/README.md

 will save the current application setup in root directory to examples/minimal

-## Running
+## Installing and running

+### Debian package
+A binary Debian package (built on buster) will be available.
+It installs the software assuming that a Polaric Server backend is installed on the same machine.
+The config files for the webapp and mapcache are placed in /etc/polaric-webapp2.

+### Makefile
+The Makefile is used in building Debian packages, but could be used to install the software directly on your system for use with a Polaric Server backend.
+Modify the Makefile too your needs first, then type 'make' and 'sudo make install'.

+### Manual
-To run it, copy the content of this directory to a directory that can be accessed through a web-server.
+To run it, copy or move the content of this directory to a directory that can be accessed through a web-server.
 Copy the files in one of the example directories to the root web-directory (or use the script setup.sh) and edit 'config.js' and possibly 'application.js' to suit your needs.

-For testing and development, point your browser at index-dev.html instead of index.html or replace the file.
+For testing and development, point your browser at index-dev.html.
 It runs the source code directly.

-Softlink featureedit/images/drawIcons to images/drawIcons
-Softlink featureedit/images/iconpack to images/iconpack

-Make sure that the webserver will follow links in this directory.

-For production installations you may use compile-js.sh to minify the javascript code (and the provided index.html).
+For production installations you may use compile-js.sh to minify the javascript code (and point the browser to index.html).
 To compile you need to have installed a recent version of the Google Closure compiler.
 This can also "transpile" the code to ES4 or ES5 versions of Javascript to support somewhat older browsers.
 To use a minified version of application.js, you will need to edit index.html.

+### Configuration
+Edit the file config.js to suit your needs.
+Here you can set up various map sources, backends, etc..
+I am sorry little documentation at the moment but some explanations in the file.
+The config for aprs.no is provided as an example.

 ## Hacking